 A layer of creamy caramel frosting and a sprinkling of chocolate chips on top makes it even better.
 Although, it does bring up a question.
 Do you call this bread or cake?

-My family calls this a cake, and I say it’s bread.
-Apparently, frosting on a sweet bread turns it into cake in their eyes.
-Whatever you call it, this double chocolate pumpkin bread is going to be your new favorite fall bread.
-Want to know why?
+Apparently, frosting on a sweet bread turns it into cake in some people's eyes.
+Whatever you call it, this double chocolate pumpkin bread is going to be your new favorite fall bread and here is why.

 - Chocolate chips and cocoa powder make it super chocolatey.

-With simple pantry items you can make a loaf of this moist pumpkin bread.
-It is loaded with two kinds of chocolate and topped with a rich and creamy caramel frosting.
+With simple pantry items you can make a loaf of moist pumpkin bread that is loaded with two kinds of chocolate.
+Enjoy it plain or top it with a rich and creamy caramel frosting.
+Either way works!

 - Sugar - A mixture of granulated and brown sugar makes it sweet and keeps it moist.